gibfahn/codelets/advent_2018/12/Question.md

 In this example, after 20 generations, the pots shown as # contain plants, the furthest left of which is pot -2, and the furthest right of which is pot 34.
 Adding up all the numbers of plant-containing pots after the 20th generation produces 325.

 After 20 generations, what is the sum of the numbers of all pots which contain a plant?

+Your puzzle answer was 2349.

+## Part Two

+You realize that 20 generations aren't enough.
+After all, these plants will need to last another 1500 years to even reach your timeline, not to mention your future.

+After fifty billion (50000000000) generations, what is the sum of the numbers of all pots which contain a plant?

+Your puzzle answer was 2100000001168.

+Both parts of this puzzle are complete!
+They provide two gold stars: **